quicwg/base-drafts/draft-ietf-quic-transport.md

-Errors that result in the connection being unusable, such as an obvious violation of protocol semantics or corruption of state that affects an entire connection, MUST be signaled using a TRANSPORT_CLOSE or APPLICATION_CLOSE frame ({{frame-transport-close}}, {{frame-application-close}}).
+Errors that result in the connection being unusable, such as an obvious violation of protocol semantics or corruption of state that affects an entire connection, MUST be signaled using a CONNECTION_CLOSE or APPLICATION_CLOSE frame ({{frame-connection-close}}, {{frame-application-close}}).
 An endpoint MAY close the connection in this manner, even if the error only affects a single stream.

 Application protocols can signal application-specific protocol errors using the APPLICATION_CLOSE frame.
-Errors that are specific to the transport, including all those described in this document, are carried in a TRANSPORT_CLOSE frame.
+Errors that are specific to the transport, including all those described in this document, are carried in a CONNECTION_CLOSE frame.
 Other than the type of error code they carry, these frames are identical in format and semantics.

-A TRANSPORT_CLOSE or APPLICATION_CLOSE frame could be sent in a packet that is lost.
+A CONNECTION_CLOSE or APPLICATION_CLOSE frame could be sent in a packet that is lost.
 An endpoint SHOULD be prepared to retransmit a packet containing either frame type if it receives more packets on a terminated connection.
 Limiting the number of retransmissions and the time over which this final packet is sent